U2UTraining/katacoda-scenarios/hello-world/step2.md

 `kubectl proxy`{{execute T2}}

 The proxy will allow you to talk to the cluster directly.
-You should it running on localhost:8001.
+It should start running on localhost:8001.

 Back in terminal 1, check if your proxy is functioning properly.
 You can do this by simply requesting the version.